 Who doesn’t wish they were paid more?
 It’s a completely normal thing, but perhaps not the best to bring up during an interview—at least not until the hiring manager is more invested in you.

 During my three years at LBD, I had the opportunity to really develop a strong skill set in data analysis, quantitative reasoning, and programming.
-And, while it was a great learning experience and I enjoyed contributing to the team, I’m ready to join a company that values my skills and allows me to use them more fully.
+And while it was a great learning experience and I enjoyed contributing to the team, I’m ready to join a company that values my skills and allows me to use them more fully.

-2. Your Boss Is a Jerk
+2. Your boss is a jerk.

-There’s no other way to put it: You have a terrible boss.
+There’s no other way to put it: You have a bad boss.
 Mention briefly and neutrally that you two are on separate tracks and move on.
 Wrap it up with something positive about the company.

 I realized the leadership of my team was going in a different direction, and I’m interested in working in a more collaborative environment.
 It was a hard decision to make because I love the mission of the company, but I ultimately think this is the right choice.

-3. You Want to Get Promoted
+3. You want to get promoted.

 This is probably the tamest reason to be job searching.
 In fact, even the blunt version is more or less fine.
-But, if you want to go into a bit more detail, you can definitely put a positive spin on the answer.
+But if you want to go into a bit more detail, you can definitely put a positive spin on the answer.